aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

       );
     };

-To find recipes with tomato, salmon or tuna and no onion run the next query:
+To find recipes with tomato, salmon or tuna and no onion run this query:

 ::